With just a few hours explore this self-guided walking tour in Lagos, in Portugal, and discover the main monuments and places of interest.

 Municipal Museum Dr. José Formosinho

 (5) The Municipal Museum Dr. José Formosinho (Museu Municipal Dr. José Formosinho) is a multidisciplinary museum.
-In fact, here are exposed various types of objects mainly linked to archeology and ethnography of the region, but also numismatics, mineralogy, painting and history of Lagos.
+In fact, here are exposed various types of objects mainly linked to archeology and ethnography of the region, but also numismatics, mineralogy, painting and history of Lagos, Portugal.
 Although, this museum is under maintenance work till the end of 2019.

 => Continue now the walking tour of Lagos through Rua General Alberto da Silveira until its end and then turn right into Rua Miguel Bombarda.
 At the end you will pass under an archway, entering the Porta de São Gonçalo, which is one of the Castle of Lagos old gates.